 In line with the Brookdale philosophy, we take good care of our staff.
 We know from experience that if our caregivers are happy, our residents are also smiling.
 We make the effort to reward our staff for going above and beyond for our residents, providing free lunch tickets or gift cards to Target for simple acts of kindness.
 Let’s just say that many of our staff members eat here free most days!
 For example, instead of simply escorting a resident by wheelchair back to their apartment, our caregivers will engage the resident in a conversation – “How was your lunch today?”
 “Is there anything I can for you?”
 “Can I bring you some water now that you’re back in your apartment?”
 Our resident assistants empty the garbage in each resident’s apartment every morning, which gives us the opportunity to make sure the resident is okay and to see if they need assistance.
 We make sure everyone is accounted for a meal and if a resident isn’t feeling well, we always bring him or her a tray – no extra charge, of course.

 It’s not surprising that our retirement community has gained a reputation for having friendly welcoming residents and an outgoing staff.
 With a 20-plus year history serving seniors, we have become a staple of the staple of the Brea community.
-As such, we receive many referrals from people throughout the community who have had a loved ones cared for here – often, we are told that Emeritus at Brea is the only assisted living community in the immediate area that they would recommend.
+As such, we receive many referrals from people throughout the community who have had a loved ones cared for here – often, we are told that Brookdale Brea is the only assisted living community in the immediate area that they would recommend.

 Learn more about the other Orange County assisted living communities in the Brookdale family.

 Our senior community encourages our residents to be as independent as possible while staying active and social with other community residents.(Our community is not set up to accommodate seniors with memory impairments.
 If you loved one requires such services, we can refer you to a sister Brookdale community that includes a memory care community.)
 To meet the needs of our active resident population, we offer a full activities program.